Visit the Blue Mountains By Train: 2 Easy Itineraries

 80 steps will get you down on to Honeymoon Bridge

-There is a visitors centre, with a gift shop you might like to pop into before you depart.
+There’s a visitors centre, with a gift shop you might want to visit before you leave.

-If you decide to take a walk along the main street and make you way to see the street art in Beverly Place.
+Take a walk along the main street and check out the street art in Beverly Place.

 Katoomba Street Art